aveen007/LaserWeldMonitor/README.md

 ## Overview

 <overview>
-LaserWeldMonitor is a software project focused on post-processing computer vision outputs, analyzing spectrograms, and processing thermograms.
-It provides tools for converting masks to polygons, analyzing spectrograms, processing thermograms, and training YOLO models.
-This project caters to users working with computer vision, spectrogram, and thermogram data for various applications.
+LaserWeldMonitor is a data processing and analysis tool that specializes in handling images, spectrograms, and thermograms.
+By offering functionalities like mask conversion, model training, PCA analysis, and defect prediction, this project enables in-depth data insights and visualization for users working with diverse data types.
 </overview>

 ---